wordnik/wordnik-ruby/README.md

 Create config/initializers/wordnik.rb and drop this in:

 	Wordnik.configure do |config|
-		config.api_key = '12345abcde'
+		config.api_key = '12345abcde'			# required
+		config.username = 'bozo'					# optional, but needed for user-related functions config.password = 'cl0wnt0wn'			# optional, but needed for user-related functions
 		config.response_format = :json		# defaults to json, but xml is also supported end

 ### Rails 2.x